Why Your Writer Friend’s Hobby is Actually A Part-Time Job

 Research and Outlining

 Let me start by saying that there are plenty of successful writers and authors out there who do NOT outline, and that is great.
 It’s what works for them.
 Often times, though, researching and outlining go hand in hand.
-The writer who does not outline does their research and rearranging in a different order.
+The writer who does not outline does their research and rearranging in a different order, but they still do it.

 Here is a general breakdown of a Researching and Outlining session: